wavefrontHQ/docs/pages/doc/integrations.md

 summary: Learn about the integrations supported by Wavefront, how to install an integration, and how to work with integration content.
 ---

-Integrations facilitate setting up links between the Wavefront application and external systems.
+Integrations facilitate getting data from external systems into the Wavefront application.

 ## Integration Categories

-Integrations are grouped into categories based on the type of link set up between Wavefront and the external system.
+Wavefront supports several categories of integrations.
+Each category sets up a different type link between Wavefront and the external system.

 - **Featured, Collector, and Code Instrumentation** - set up sending metrics data into Wavefront.
 These include:
   - Ingesting metrics into Wavefront using the Telegraf collector agent and the Wavefront proxy